- Soprano: Danielle Marie

 - Bass: Andrew Hathaway

-Danielle’s other recent performances include the leading role of Eurydice in San Jose State Opera Theater’s production of Offenbach’s Orpheus in the Underworld, conducted by Michael Digiacinto and directed by Layna Chianakas; the soprano soloist in Mozart’s Requiem, directed by Michael Digiacinto and Dr. Jeffrey Benson; Michaela in an encore performance with San Jose Chamber Orchestra conducted by Maestra Barbara Day Turner; and the National Anthem vocalist for a federal government ribbon cutting ceremony at the City of San Jose.
+Danielle is often engaged as a soloist to sing African American spiritual repertoire, including the most recent addition of The Journey of Harriet Tubman, with different choirs around the Bay Area.
+Danielle’s other performances include a principal role of “Lady with a Cake Box” in Dominick Argento’s, “Postcard from Morocco,” the leading role of Eurydice in San Jose State Opera Theater’s production of Offenbach’s Orpheus in the Underworld conducted by Michael Digiacinto and directed by Layna Chianakas, the soprano soloist in Mozart’s Requiem directed by Michael Digiacinto and Dr. Jeffrey Benson, Michaela in an encore performance with San Jose Chamber Orchestra conducted by Maestra Barbara Day Turner, and the National Anthem vocalist for a federal government ribbon cutting ceremony at the City of San Jose.